 Social life and culture

 Students are also encouraged to take part in the rich cultural life of Oxford.
 Theatres and cinemas are both plentiful in the city, and Oxford has many fine galleries and museums, including the Ashmolean, the Pitt Rivers, the University Museums and the Museum of Modern Art.
-We are also happy to assist those who wish to join the various clubs and societies open to them in the city.

-Team sports and events are organised in conjunction with other Sixth Form colleges in Oxford.
+Team sports and events are organised in conjunction with other Sixth Form colleges.
 Basketball and soccer are amongst the most popular.
 A sports hall is booked each week for basketball and badminton, a floodlit pitch is available for five-a-side soccer, and tennis courts are booked for students during the summer months.
 Squash courts are also available locally, as is a fitness gym and two excellent swimming pools.

 Students wishing to play rugby, hockey, lacrosse or any other team sport on a serious basis can often be introduced to city or University clubs.

 These are led and often run by the students.
 There are clubs and societies such as book club, law society, charity club, table tennis, football and basketball that run at lunchtimes or in the evenings.
 The clubs change each year and are determined by student preference.
 Additionally, all students are informed about the Student Council, which meets weekly.
-The Council attends meetings with College officers every half-term and is instrumental in College developments and changes.
+The Council attends meetings with senior College staff once every half-term and is instrumental in College developments and changes.